-South faces enhanced storm threat Tuesday after Monday’s deadly round of severe weather
+South faces widespread storm threat Tuesday after Monday’s deadly round of severe weather

 Midafternoon, another tornado hit Northumberland, Va., and damaged homes near the Chesapeake Bay.
 One garage collapsed.

 Later at night, storms dropped baseball-size hail in San Antonio, with five-inch stones reported west of the city.
 It comes less than a week after a trio of destructive hailstorms racked up billions in damage after hitting three major Plains metro areas.
-Other hailstorms plagued the Texas Hill Country and Panhandle, dropping large hail and bringing winds gusting above 80 mph.
+Other hailstorms plagued the Texas Hill Country and panhandle, dropping large hail and bringing winds gusting above 80 mph.

-The immediate Dallas-Ft.
-Worth Metroplex missed the brunt of those storms — though suburbs to the south weren’t nearly as fortunate.
-A damaging tornado crossed Interstate 35E near Waxahachi, about 25 miles south of Dallas, flipping a semi tractor trailer and overturning several vehicles.
-Several people were hospitalized, according to The Weather Channel, and northbound lanes were shut down until 5:30 a.m.
+The immediate Dallas-Fort Worth metroplex missed the brunt of those storms — though suburbs to the south weren’t nearly as fortunate.
+A damaging tornado crossed Interstate 35E near Waxahachie, about 25 miles south of Dallas, flipping a semi tractor trailer and overturning several vehicles.
+Several people were hospitalized, according to the Weather Channel, and northbound lanes were shut down until 5:30 a.m.
 Tuesday.
 Mobile homes were obliterated or toppled.

 Storm chaser Ian Osborne photographed the eerie cone tornado moments after it crossed the highway: